Living Water International: Operations

 Westmoreland increased the LS 100 rig's drilling capacity in order to sink holes 200 and 300 feet through soft formations.
 Living Water uses larger traditional rigs to drill through rock formations.
-The countries Living Water operates in include Guatemala, Honduras, Nicaragua, Peru, Haiti, Mexico, Ghana, Burkina Faso, Rwanda, Uganda, Sierra Leone, Liberia, Kenya, Nigeria, Zambia, and Zimbabwe.
+The countries Living Water operates in include Guatemala, Honduras, Nicaragua, Peru, Haiti, Dominican Republic, Mexico, Ghana, Burkina Faso, Rwanda, Uganda, Sierra Leone, Liberia, Kenya, Zambia, and Zimbabwe.

 Living Water's operations in Kenya have drilled boreholes and rehabilitated water systems.
 It received funding from the US government's Overseas Private Investment Corporation (OPIC) agency which helped it to acquire extra drilling equipment for its Kenyan operations.
 OPIC provided Living Water with a $200,000 loan than enabled it to drill approximately 150 wells in Kenya in 2001, and a $500,000 loan in 2006.
 OPIC gave Living Water a $100,000 loan to in 2002 that was used to drill more than 200 wells in Ghana.

 In addition to drilling wells and providing water access, Living Water helps communities adopt hygiene and sanitation practices such as hand-washing and making oral rehydration solution, which help communities utilize water to improve community health.